raul-saez/raul-saez/README.md

 ## About me
 Hi!
-I'm a Software Developer based in Liverpool.
+I'm a Software Developer based in Liverpool, UK.

 <table>